ranjanjyoti152/LLM-BECHMARK/README.md

 - Make sure you have write permissions in the directory
 - The app will fallback to CSV if Excel writing fails

+### Docker Issues
+- Ensure Ollama container is named 'ollama': `docker ps`
+- Check Docker permissions: `docker --version`
+- For GPU support, ensure `--gpus=all` flag is used when starting container
+- Model offloading will be skipped if Docker commands fail

 ### No Models Found
 - Install models: `ollama pull <model_name>`
 - Check available models: `ollama list`